agmorg/agmorg/README.md

 Hello!
 My name is Austin Morgan.
-I'm a junior at UNC Charlotte majoring in Computer Science with a concentration in Data Science.
+I'm a Senior at UNC Charlotte majoring in Computer Science with a concentration in Data Science.
 Prior to pursuing an Undergraduate degree, I served in the United States Marine Corps as a Cryptologic Language Analyst.
 I enjoy working with Data and the wealth of knowledge that it can provide, especially when you take a deeper look!
 Currently I have experience with coding in Java and C, and am learning Python.

 This Github will serve as a showcase for my projects and work here at UNCC, so feel free to look around!